nsaunders/demitasse/guides/webpack.md

 ```

 1. The `makeCSSBindings` "factory" function returns a `cssBindings` function that applies a user-defined mapping to each class name and ID.
-2. The mapping function describes how class names and IDs are transformed in the build process (e.g. by `prefix-loader`).
+2. The mapping function describes how class names and IDs are transformed in the build process (e.g. by `component-css-loader`).

 ### Component updates